Devallex/Apple-Pi-Website/README.md

 1. Start the web server:<br>
 `python3 project`
 1. Open [http://127.0.0.1:5000](http://127.0.0.1:5000) to preview the project.
+(Note: In the event you reloaded the page while you turned the site off, even if you reload again with the site on, it could cache the blank page.
+You may need to fully force quit your browser and/or clear the cache.
+It is reccomended to test with FireFox as you can just force quit whenever this happens)

 # Deployment
 1. Complete [setup steps above](#setup)
 2. In the `.env` file, set `MODE=prod`